LeoBlanchette/articles/how_inspiration_works/README.md

 >
 > To the law and to the testimony: **if they speak not according to this word, it is because there is no light in them.** [This is a supremely important concept.
 We will return to it.]

-Our world is a struggle between life and death, and the battleground of this struggle in mostly in the word itself.
+Our world is a struggle between life and death, and the battleground of this struggle is mostly in the word itself.
 This is why one must understand that life itself begins and ends with the Word, and inspiration is what keeps us alive, gives us speech, and so forth.

 > **Acts [17:28]** For in him we live, and move, and have our being; as certain also of your own poets have said, For we are also his offspring.